thelindr/pizzabot/README.md

 Done with the main task?
 Here's some ideas for things to continue with:

-1. Go to the Wikipedia Article about [Hawaiian Pizza](https://en.wikipedia.org/wiki/Hawaiian_pizza) and:

-* Copy the first three paragraphs.
-Store the text in a String
+1. Add an average rating attribute to your pizza objects.
+After the order is finished, ask the user how she/he would rate the pizza from 1-5.
+Update the rating attribute with the new average after each user.
+Tip: Add a new method in the class that calculates the average.

-* Make your program count the number of words in the string
+Print the rating in the menu.

-* Make your program count the number of times the latin word etappears
+2. After finished your readings, when do you think it's suitable to use objects instead of classes and vice versa?

-2. Instead of having your pizzabot live in the console make a form in HTML for the input from the user, pizza type and number of pizzas.
+3. Instead of having your pizzabot live in the console make a form in HTML for the input from the user, pizza type and number of pizzas.
 Then make your program print it's response in HTML instead.
 Start by making it work in codepen and then move it into real `html` and `js` files.

 A combination of these two examples will help you on the way: [Forms submissions with Javascript](https://www.w3schools.com/js/tryit.asp?filename=tryjs_form_submit) and [Get Element by ID](https://www.w3schools.com/js/exercise.asp?filename=exercise_arrays4).
 `